Skip to content

 Eligibility criteria

-• Autistic Adults aged 18 and over who and over who are registered to a GP in Kent and Medway
+• Autistic adults aged 18 and over who and over who are registered with a GP in Kent and Medway

 Out of scope